-After meeting at NYC’s MediSound recording studios where they both work, Nic north and ramona Lee Jan begin to write songs together.
+After meeting at NYC’s famous MediaSound recording studio where they both work, Nic North and Ramona Lee Jan begin to write songs together.

 Nic & Ramona decide to play out with only a bass, a guitar and an electronic rhythm box, so that the entire band and all of its equipment can fit into a NYC Checker cab.
 This modern and stripped down concept becomes the original Comateens.